KAOZUOI/SPL_Compiler/Phase3.md

 # Phase 3

 ## Basic
+We generate IR code by translate.c firstly, and optimize it in a separated part optimize.c.
+Our translation adopts the naming convention that variable names follow the pattern $tn$ or $vn$, and $labeln$ for label names.
+Finally all of IR codes are connected by a linkedlist defined in tac.c.

 ## Optional Features
 ##### Struct
 Structure variables can appear in the program, and they can be declared as function parameters.
 Still, assignment operations will not be directly performed on a structure variable.
 Test:
 ```
 struct Student {
     int ID;